kmpm/nodemcu-uploader/doc/DEVELOP.md

 ```
 pip install -r test_requirements.txt
 coverage run setup.py test
+# or even better testing with tox
+tox
 ```

 To run tests that actually communicate with a device you